jraby07/Tradebotv1/README.md

 python bot.py --mode live       # trade with real funds
 ```

-### Web Interface

-You can control the bot through a small web UI that also works as a
+To control the bot through a browser, run:
-Progressive Web App (PWA).

 ```bash
 python webapp.py
 ```

-Open `http://localhost:5000` in your browser to start or stop the bot
+Open `http://localhost:8000` to start or stop the bot and switch
-and view its status.
+between simulation and live modes.
+The page refreshes automatically to
+show the most recent indicator values, success rate and color-coded
+trade history.

 The console output shows open positions and profit/loss for each trade.
 This codebase is **not** production ready and should be used with
 caution.
 Review the source and extend the trading logic and risk
 management before trading with real money.

-### Configuration highlights

-- `aggressiveness` from 1-10 controls how large each trade is as a
-  percentage of your balance.
-The default is 5.
-- `starting_balance` sets the simulated initial capital.
-- `market_type` may be `spot` or `futures` and determines which market
-  the bot trades on via ccxt.

-The strategy is very simple and does **not** guarantee profits.
-Use at
-your own risk and consider consulting a financial professional before
-trading with real funds.